Randolph College

-Randolph College is a private liberal arts and sciences college in Lynchburg, Virginia.
+Randolph College is a private liberal arts and sciences college in Lynchburg, Virginia, United States.
 Founded in 1891 as Randolph-Macon Woman's College, it was renamed on July 1, 2007, when it became coeducational.

-The college's intercollegiate athletic teams compete in NCAA Division III in the Old Dominion Athletic Conference (ODAC).
+The college's intercollegiate athletic teams compete in NCAA Division III as a member of the Old Dominion Athletic Conference (ODAC).
 The college fields varsity teams in six men's and eight women's sports.

 History

 The college was founded by William Waugh Smith, then-president of Randolph-Macon College, under Randolph-Macon's charter after he failed to convince R-MC to become co-educational.
 Randolph-Macon Woman's College has historic ties to the United Methodist Church.
 After many attempts to find a location for Randolph-Macon Woman's College, the city of Lynchburg donated 50 acres for the purpose of establishing a women's college.
 In 1916, it became the first women's college in the South to earn a Phi Beta Kappa charter.
 Beginning in 1953, the two colleges were governed by separate boards of trustees.

 Main Hall, built in 1891, was listed on the National Register of Historic Places in 1979.